azuqua/azuqua.js/README.md

 Azuqua Node.js client
 =====================

+Version 3 of the client (this version) is intented to be used to interact solely with version 2 of the Azuqua API.

-This library provides an easy interface for interacting with your Azuqua flos.
+This library provides an easy interface for interacting with your Azuqua account and information.
 The Azuqua API is directly exposed to developers should you wish to write your own library.
-For full API documentation please visit [developer.azuqua.com]("https//developer.azuqua.com")

 ### Installation:
 `npm install azuqua`